Aircraft cruiser: Interdiction Assault Ship

 In 1980, there was a proposed “Interdiction Assault Ship” (IAS) conversion for the Iowa-class battleships that would have removed the aft main gun turret.
 This would free up space for a V-shaped ramped flight deck (the base of the V would have been on the ship's stern, while each leg of the V would extend forward, so that planes taking off would fly past the ship's exhaust stacks and conning tower), while a new hangar would be added with 2 elevators, which would support up to 12 Boeing AV-8B Harrier II jump-jets.
 These aviation facilities could also support helicopters, SEAL teams and up to 500 Marines for an air assault.
 In the empty space between the V flight deck would be up to 320 missile silos accommodating a mixture of Tomahawk land attack missiles, ASROC anti-submarine rockets and Standard surface-to-air missiles.
 The existing 5-inch gun turrets would be replaced with 155-millimeter howitzers for naval gunfire support.
-These modifications would have required significant time and funding to achieve so it was never carried out, furthermore the Department of Defense and the Navy wanted the Iowa battleships reactivated as quickly as possible.
+These modifications would have required significant time and funding to achieve so they were never carried out, furthermore the Department of Defense and the Navy wanted the Iowa battleships reactivated as quickly as possible.

-Soviet and Russian aviation cruisers
+Aviation cruisers built in the Soviet Union

 In the Russian Navy, "aviation cruiser" is a designation for the and ships.
 They are a cross between a cruiser and an aircraft carrier.
 Aviation cruisers have close-in weapon systems, both gun and missile, for self-defense against missiles or rockets.
 Unlike aircraft carriers who rely solely upon their aircraft and helicopter complement for offensive power, aviation cruisers are also equipped with cruiser weaponry to engage the full gamut of surface, submarines and aircraft adversaries.